digital-work-lab/open-source-project/docs/week_3_python_teaching_notes_1.md

 <!-- https://www.futurelearn.com/info/courses/python-in-hpc/0/steps/65121#:~:text=Python%20is%20both%20a%20strongly,is%20determined%20only%20during%20runtime. -->

+Highlight:

-Our focus: using the programming language to build things (not to understand the programming language)
+- Our focus: using the programming language to build things (not to understand the programming language)
+- Use google/Stackoverflow on any error/challenge that comes up!
+- Using Code quality checkers and tests

 {: .warning }
 > It is important to run colrev in a separate data directory.